 NOTE: You may not be able to take the entire income upon which the other state's or country's tax is imposed from a specific line on the return filed to the other state or country.
-If you must determine this amount, attach a schedule.
+If you must determine this amount, include a schedule.

-The example following line 17 illustrates how an Arizona resident figures the entire income subject to tax in the other state or country.
+The example beginning on page 7 illustrates how an Arizona resident figures the entire income subject to tax in the other state or country.